- Purchase the complete Expat Arrivals Buenos Aires Guide (PDF)

 Walking in Buenos Aires

-Walking is a good way to get around in Buenos Aires during the day, but it might be better to avoid walking in certain areas of the city after dark.
+Walking is a good way to get around in Buenos Aires during the day, but expats should avoid walking in certain city sections after dark.
 Expats who walk around Buenos Aires will find it difficult to get lost because of the grid-like layout of the streets.
 Walking is also an excellent way to avoid the frustrations of traffic and public transport during peak hours.